alw1746/RPI-LCD-STM32/README.md

   **#define Serial Serial1**

-Programming the STM32 is done through the ST-LINK V2 adapter.
+The STM32 is programmed by selecting the STLink as the upload method in the Arduino IDE.

 ![ST-LINK V2](/images/stlinkv2.png)